ipdb/ipdb-tx-spec/docs/protocol/source/transactions/inputs.rst

 Inputs
 ======

+A list/array/tuple of transaction inputs.

+Each input spends/transfers a previous output by satisfying/fulfilling the crypto-conditions on that output.
+A CREATE transaction must have exactly one input (i.e. == 1).
+A TRANSFER transaction must have at least one input (i.e. ≥ 1).

 There's a high-level overview of transaction inputs and outputs in `the BigchainDB root docs page about transaction concepts
 <https://docs.bigchaindb.com/en/latest/transaction-concepts.html>`_.